bzw133/SHAARP.ml/docs/examples.md

 - Click on `SHG Polarimetry` in the functionality sub-panel to generate the polar plots.
 If required, check `Generate Fresnel Coefficients Plot` and/or `Generate Maker Fringes Plot` to calculate the Fresnel coefficients and/or Maker fringes pattern.

-- The full multiple reflection considering backward propagating waves without any standing waves is used for the simulation.
+- The full multiple reflection considering backward propagating waves along with standing waves is used for the simulation.

 - From the polarimetry settings sub-panel, set the incident angle to 0 (normal incidence).
 Since the incident light is linearly polarized, the ellipticity is 0.